avinashs15/apiTestCasesChakram/README.md

 Start with cloning the repository to your local machine using the command: git clone https://github.com/avinashs15/apiTestCasesChakram

-Navigate to the diroctory new10apitests
+Navigate to the diroctory apiTestCasesChakram

 Install the npm packages using packages.json using the command : npm install (or npm install package.josn)